shruthiyk/Computer-Systems/Lab1/TerminalOverview/README.md

 ## Deliverable

 * Copy and Paste the output of you running several terminal commands above into a file called "output" (no capitalization, no file extension, exactly as named.)
+  * Make sure to 'commit' this file to the repo.
 * Create a file called 'main.c' in your respository.
 This program should take a user specified input for a 'starting' integer and a 'ending' integer and count from the start to the stop and then exit.
+  * Make sure to 'commit' this file to the repo.